Welcome to the Media Lab

 - Monday through Friday: 9 a.m. — 10 p.m.

 - Saturday & Sunday: 10 a.m. — 10 p.m.

 - Monday through Friday: 9 a.m. — 5 p.m.

 We are currently updating our equipment records to create an easier-to-use catalog.
 A partial list of our equipment is available via HOLLIS.

-Equipment You Can Borrow From The Media Lab
+Media Equipment You Can Borrow From The Lamont Circulation Desk

 This equipment is available for 24-hour checkout with your Harvard ID:

 - Cameras (Canon & Nikon DSLRs, Sony Mirrorless, and Canon HD camcorders)

 - 35, 50, & 85mm Nikon prime lenses